 Real Estate Marketing: Old Game, New Rules

 Okay, so you're no real estate marketing whiz, but you know how to get the job done.
 You built this small empire and you've done very well for yourself.
-As time has gone on, however, you might have noticed more and more of your business falling through the cracks - maybe even some bread-and-butter clients from the past that somewhere along the line jumped ship to your competition.
+As time has gone on, however, you might have noticed more and more of your business falling through the cracks - maybe even some bread-and-butter clients from the past that somewhere along the line jumped ship to your competition (as described here).
 Not good.
-This is going to be you dropping the ball on your real estate marketing or your competition intercepting the ball by proactively putting their marketing in between you and your audience.
+This is going to be you dropping the ball on your marketing or your competition intercepting the ball by proactively putting their marketing in between you and your audience.
 It's time to get back into the game, full force!

-The good news is that you don't have to be a real estate marketing expert in order to help your real estate brand flourish one again.
+The good news is that you don't have to be an expert in order to help your brand flourish one again.
 You may or may not need to update your marketing, in fact, often times, it's not so much about changing what you're doing, rather updating the way you're doing them.
-You see, the principles of marketing haven't really changed that much.
+You see, the core principles of marketing haven't really changed that much.
 Unfortunately, the real estate marketing channels you may have been using to apply those principles have widened and multiplied to such a degree that reaching homeowners with your old marketing outreach efforts have likely become a new kind of challenge in itself.

 First, let's discuss some of the basics (those things that haven't really changed that much).
-As you've heard us go over in more detail before, marketing your real estate brand requires:
+As you've heard us go over in more detail before, marketing your brand requires:

 - Community outreach (building your initial network - you may have a base to work from already)